kjspring/dsc-phase-3-project-v2-3/README.md

 ## Evaluation

+While many metrics are shown below, the most important metric is specificity.
+Specificity, also known as the True Negative Value, refers to the probability that a negative prediction is actually negative.
+In this case it states the probability that a predicted not vaccinated person is actually not vaccinated.
+Moderna, Inc. wants to vaccinate people against the seasonal flu and COVID-19.
+If our model predicted a person as having the vaccine when in fact they will not get vaccinated, then this is very detremental to Moderna's needs.
+People that are accurately predicted to be not vaccinated will be given more information based on the most important variables as indicated in the model.
+Those that are predicted to be vaccinated would not receive this extra information and the false positive predictions would not have the extra information to become vaccinated.

+### Table 1: Metric Scores for the Machine Learning Models

 |            Model           	| Accuracy 	| Precision 	| Recall 	| F1-score 	| Specificity 	| NPV   	|
 |:--------------------------:	|----------	|-----------	|--------	|----------	|-------------	|-------	|
 | M1: Baseline Decision Tree 	| 67.9%    	| 65.6%     	| 66.5%  	| 66%      	| NA          	| NA    	|